-Members of the Corps of Cadets are eligible to participate fully in all of the college's intercollegiate and intra-collegiate activities, clubs, and organizations.
+Members of the Corps of Cadets are eligible to participate fully in all the college's intercollegiate and intracollegiate activities, clubs, and organizations.
 The college sponsors the following athletic teams: men's and women's soccer, men's and women's cross-country, women's softball, men's and women's golf, a co-ed rifle team, and a junior college football team.
-Georgia Military College is a full member of the National Junior College Athletic Association (NJCAA) and the Georgia Collegiate Athletic Association (GCAA).
+GMC is a full member of the National Junior College Athletic Association (NJCAA) and the Georgia Collegiate Athletic Association (GCAA).
 GMC's intercollegiate teams have been highly successful at both the regional and national levels, including national championships in football, rifle and golf in recent years.